DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

     - Financial Support
 ---

-Funding is available to help you train to teach if you choose a course that tuition fees.
+Funding is available to help you train to teach if you choose a course that has tuition fees.
 You may be eligible for a student loan to cover the cost of your tuition fees or to help with your living costs.

 You can still apply for a tuition fee loan and a maintenance loan if you already have a student loan, and regardless of whether you get a teaching bursary or scholarship.
 And you will only have to make loan repayments once you’re earning.